 To assess the impact of cis co-expression, network interactions for genes located on different chromosome (trans interactions) were compared to cis interactions for pairs of genes less than 50 kb apart.
 The distributions of the two groups indicate that cis genes are more likely to have a strong co-expression interaction score than trans genes (Figure 2).
 This bias toward cis genes is especially pronounced for strong positive co-expression, where we observed substantially stronger enrichment for linked gene pairs compared to trans genes (e.g., z-score ≥ 3; see Figure 2 inset).

 The enrichment of significant co-expression among cis genes, likely due to shared cis-regulatory sequences or closely encoded clusters of functionally related genes, prompted us to remove cis interactions when examining co-expression relationships among candidate genes identified by GWAS SNPs in Camoco.
-To account for possible cis regulation within network metrics described here, only interactions that span different GWAS loci (trans) were included in density and locality calculations for GWAS-network overlap calculation (see Methods).
+To account for the bias of strong co-expression among cis genes, only interactions among pairs of genes originating from unlinked SNPs (i.e. trans) were included in density and locality calculations when evaluating GWAS results (see Methods).

 Evaluation of the Camoco framework